-The dissertation sequence is set out clearly and in a step-by-step fashion in the policy statement "Dissertation Sequence," and students pursuing a doctoral degree and faculty teaching and advising doctoral students should consult that document regularly.
+The dissertation sequence is set out clearly and in a step-by-step fashion in the policy statement "Doctoral Dissertation at CIHS," and students pursuing a doctoral degree and faculty teaching and advising doctoral students should consult that document regularly.
 The sequence includes 4 courses - 896 Dissertation Topic Research (formation of the Dissertation Committee, completion of Advancement to Candidacy examination, completion of Chapter 1 draft); 897 Dissertation Methodology Review (completion of Chapters 1, 2, and 3, which constitutes the Dissertation Proposal); 898A Dissertation I (completion of Chapter 4); and 898B (completion of Chapter 5 and the Dissertation Defense, which is open to the CIHS community and the public, though the student may request a closed defense under special circumstances).
-The dissertation must be completed with the unanimous approval of all Committee members after the Dissertation Defense.
+The dissertation must be completed with the unanimous approval of all Committee members after the Dissertation Defense, after which the student must submit one bound copy and one PDF copy to the CIHS Registrar and ensure that all doctoral program fees have been paid in full.
 Students who exceed the timeline policies set out in CIHS' "Satisfactory Academic Progress" may be subject to a \$250 charge per Quarter and to administrative review of their academic status.

-The Dissertation Sequence at CIHS is designed to promote quality, original doctoral research characterized by close review of progress and a thorough process of approvals.
+The Dissertation Sequence at CIHS is designed to promote quality, original doctoral research characterized by close review of progress and a thorough process of approvals by Dissertation Committee members and CIHS administration.